 undergraduate degree in Sociology from Harvard College

 Currently: Institute for Student Achievement Instructional Coach at public high schools in Brooklyn and the Bronx.
-Alison incorporates mindfulness and mindful communication training into her non-evaluative one-on-one coaching and group work with high school educators and school leaders.
+In addition to coaching teachers around planning, instructional delivery and classroom management, Alison incorporates mindfulness and mindful communication training into her non-evaluative one-on-one coaching and group work with high school educators and school leaders.